 WordPress can also help you recover content if you lose your internet connection …

-(Content recovery after loss of internet connection.
+(Content recovery after losing internet connection.
 Source: WordPress 4.6 updates)

-Post Revisions were introduced to WordPress in version 2.6.
-Whenever WordPress saves a post or a page, it automatically creates a revision of that post and stores it in your WP database.
+Post Revisions were introduced in WordPress 2.6.
+Whenever WordPress saves a post or a page, it automatically creates a revision and stores it in the WP database.

-WordPress overhauled its post revision control system in WordPress 3.6.
+WordPress introduced significant improvements to the revision control feature in WordPress version 3.6.

-A Revision Slider allows you to move through different revisions.
-The more revisions you have saved, the more segmented your slider will be …
+A Revision Slider displays at the top of the screen, allowing you to move through different revisions.
+The more revisions you have, the longer the slider will be …

 (The more revisions, the longer the slider)

-When you edit content and update pages or posts, your revisions show up in the revision slider marked in black, with the save interval, time, and date of the post revision …
+Revisions created by making changes to content and updating your page or post display in the revision slider in black, along with the save interval, time, and date of the post/page revision …

-Revisions saved automatically by WordPress display in the revision slider marked in red, with the save interval, time, and date of the post/page revision …
+When WordPress automatically saves your page or post, your revisions display in the slider in red, along with the save interval, time, and date of the post/page revision …

-You can navigate between different post revisions by moving the slider right or left …
+To navigate between different revisions, move the revision slider right or left …

 (Move the button to the left or right of the revision slider)